hashbang/aosp-build/README.md

 1. Commit changes to a PR

+## Review ##

+Patchsets that base on AOSP will carry their patchset forward using `git rebase`.
+In case you use aosp-build you might be interested in an ongoing review of this patchset across rebases.
+For this, checkout `make review`.

+Refer to https://github.com/ypid/android-review for one public instance of such a review.

+### How it works? ###

+We use the hash locked manifest that [aosp-build] produces from AOSP to whatever you have checked out.

 ## Notes ##

 Use at your own risk.
 You might be eaten by a grue.